 Studying overseas during college is becoming the new norm, but have you considered volunteering abroad as a college student during your Spring, Summer or Winter break?
 It’s the best way to get inspired outside of the classroom and find some new perspective.

 Top tip for first time college student volunteers: If you’ve already committed to your first volunteer abroad experience, make sure to speak with your University before you depart.
 IVHQ makes it easy for you to gain course credit and supplement your studies while making a difference to local communities.
-For example, you can enroll in our Spanish Service Learning courses or get approval from an advisor to ensure your experience abroad will enhance your degree.
+For example, you could get approval from an advisor to ensure your experience abroad will enhance your degree.